rainbow494/arch-1/doc/en-us/voltdb-decapitates-six-sql-urban-myths-and-delivers-internet.markdown

 Some other quotes indicating the spirit behind VoltDB:

-> VoltDB <span id="msgtxt17268837545" class="msgtxt en">is designed to make difficult or impossible problems manageable.</span>
+> VoltDB     is designed to make difficult or impossible problems manageable.

-<span id="msgtxt17268837545" class="msgtxt en">And:</span>
+    And:

-> <span id="msgtxt17268433104" class="msgtxt en">When we set out to build VoltDB, we figured it wasn't worth the tradeoffs unless it's MUCH faster.
-So it is.</span>
+>     When we set out to build VoltDB, we figured it wasn't worth the tradeoffs unless it's MUCH faster.
+So it is.

 John is not kidding.
 What matters to VoltDB is: _speed at scale, speed at scale, speed at scale, SQL, and ACID_.
 If that matches your priorities then you'll probably be happy.
 Otherwise, as you'll see, everything is sacrificed for speed at scale and what is sacrificed is often ease of use, generality, and [error checking](http://community.voltdb.com/node/77).
 It's likely we'll see ease of use improve over time, but for now it looks like rough going, unless of course, you are a going for speed at scale.